C-H-Chien/Three_View_Generalized_Camera/README.md

 ## Change Logs
 [Oct.
 10th, 2023] A synthetic data for the generalized three-view is provided by Yaqing.
+[Mar.
+02nd, 2024] Fix the number of solutions issue for the 3-view 4-points case.
+The tested GPU time is consistent with what was reported in the paper.
+[May.
+22nd, 2024] Fix the issue from the power term for parameters in the automated data reformator.
+This does not affect the three-view generalized problem, but could raise a bug for new minimal problems.

 ## Dependencies
 (1) CMake 3.14 or higher <br />